appwrite/sdk-generator/CONTRIBUTING.md

 1. tests/languages/tests-for-php.js
 2. tests/languages/tests-for-node.js

+> Note: In your test files, make sure that you begin the test with the following string "\nTest Started\n".
+We use this string to filter output from the build tool you're using.

 Once done, add a Docker command that can execute your test file to the SDK test algorithm `$containers` array in this location: `./tests/SDKTest.php:17`.
 Make sure to add one command for each language version you wish to support.

 A good example is the PHP test for 5 different PHP versions: